![]() |

 2. Publication type

-J Rhinol publishes review articles, original articles, and case reports.
+J Rhinol publishes review articles, original articles, short communication, case reports, and letters to the editor.

 Original articles are papers containing results of basic and clinical investigations, which are sufficiently well documented to be acceptable to critical readers.
-The maximum length of a manuscript is 3,500 words (exclusive of the title page and abstract), 30 references (if the references exceed 30, authors can consult with the Editorial Office) and a total of 7 tables and images.
+The maximum length of a manuscript is 3,500 words (exclusive of the title page and abstract).
+A combined total of 7 tables and images is allowed; additional tables and figures may be provided as Supplementary Data.

-Structured abstract & keywords: Even in case of manuscripts written in Korean language, the abstract should be written in English.
-The abstract should be concise, less than 300 words, and describe the subject of research concisely, in a paragraph.
-Use the following subheads: Background and Objectives: State the objective or question addressed by the research.
+Structured abstract & keywords: The abstract should be concise, less than 300 words, and describe the subjectof research concisely.
+Use the following subheads: Background and Objectives: State the objective or questionaddressed by the research.
 Any hypothesis should also be stated.
-Materials and Methods: Describe the basic experimental design of the study.
+Methods: Describe the basic experimental design of the study.
 The number of subjects and how they were selected should be provided.
 Results: State the main results of the study.
 Conclusion: State the conclusions of the study that are directly supported by the data, along with the clinical implications or applicability.
 If there are any abbreviations, if needed, they should be kept to absolute minimum with the proper accompanying identifications.
 Up to five keywords should be listed at the bottom of abstract to be used as index terms.
 For the selection of keywords, refer Medical Subject Heading (MeSH, https://meshb.nlm.nih.gov/).

 Main text

-Submitted texts should be organized with the manuscript divided into four main headings: Introduction, Materials and Methods, Results, and Discussion.
+Submitted texts should be organized with the manuscript divided into four main headings: Introduction, Methods, Results, and Discussion.
 Other descriptive headings and subheadings may be used if appropriate.

 Introduction: Brief background, references to the most pertinent papers generally enough to inform the readers of the topic, and relevant findings of others are described.
 The specific question to which the author’s particular investigation is studied should be also described.